How to Plant and Grow Daikon Radish

 To increase the storage life of your radishes, avoid washing the roots or leaves until you are ready to use them.

 Daikon is best stored in a cold, moist environment.
-Therefore, the best way to store your harvest is to place the roots in the refrigerator with a damp paper towel or cloth.
+You can place the roots in the refrigerator with a damp paper towel or cloth.

 Leaves can be stored in a zip-top plastic bag in the crisper drawer of your refrigerator for a few days.